 In conclusion, tattoos have been associated with criminality and marginalization in some cultures throughout history.
 Fortunately, as society becomes more accepting of tattoos as a form of self-expression, these prejudices against tattoos are gradually disappearing.

-The Evolution of Tattooing in the West
+The evolution of Tattooing in the West

 In the Western world, tattoos were once seen as taboo and were often associated with criminality and rebellion.
 Tattoos were stigmatized as a symbol of non-conformism and were often only seen on those who were considered to be societal outsiders.
 However, this perception has drastically shifted in recent years.